-It’s worth paying a visit to the Indiana Dunes State Park for its three-dune challenge: a 1.5-mile trail that takes you up the three highest peaks on the shoreline.
-You’ll climb a cumulative total of 522 vertical feet (about 55 stories) over sand and along stairs in order to reach the panoramic views atop Mount Tom, Mount Holden, and Mount Jackson.
+It’s worth paying a visit to the Indiana Dunes State Park for its three-dune challenge.
+You’ll climb a 1.5-mile trail that takes you up the three highest peaks on the shoreline for a cumulative total of 522 vertical feet (about 55 stories) over sand and along stairs in order to reach the panoramic views atop Mount Tom, Mount Holden, and Mount Jackson.

 Don’t miss a visit to the Cowles Bog Trail, a 4.7-mile path that provides a fine overview of the wetlands’ biological diversity.
 You’ll pass ponds, marshes, and black-oak savannas.
 Before heading back, make the steep descent to the beach for a tranquil view over the lakeshore.